Maka (satrapy): History

-Maka was an important early eastern satrapy of Cyrus the Great, founder of the Achaemenid Empire.
-The Babylonians had made voyages using Maka to communicate with India.
+Maka was an important eastern satrapy of Cyrus the Great, founder of the Achaemenid Empire.
+The Babylonians used to make voyages via Maka to communicate with India.
 After Cyrus' death, Darius I of Persia succeeded his throne, and, according to Greek historian Herodotus, wanted to know more about Asia.
-He wished to know where the "Indus (which is the only river save one that produces crocodiles) emptied itself into the sea".
+He wished to know where the "Indus (which is the only river save one that had crocodiles) emptied itself into the sea".
 After personally leading his elite forces, whose ranks were restricted to those with Persian, Mede, or Elamite ancestry, to fight the invading Scythians, he led a campaign of conquest towards South Asia, conquering Sindh in 519 BC and constituting it as his 20th satrapy.
 After the fall of the Achaemenid Empire, Alexander the Great also crossed Maka in his campaign of conquest.
 His army marched through a harsh desert path in Makran, where he lost a significant number of soldiers due to the harsh desert conditions.

 Herodotus on several occasions mentions the contributions of the "Mykians", who inhabited the eastern portion of the Achaemenid Empire.
 They are mentioned as "the men from Maka" in daiva inscriptions.
 The "Daiva inscription" is one of the most important of all Achaemenid inscriptions.
 The Mykians served in the army of Xerxes the Great at the battle of Thermopylae.
 They are also thought to be responsible for inventions such as qanats and underground drainage galleries that bring water from an aquifer on the piedmont to gardens or palm groves on the plains.
 These inventions were very important reasons behind the success of the empire.
 The Mykians of the other side of ancient Maka, the present day region of Balochistan and Sindh, are thought to have later become independent, as they are not mentioned in Arrian of Nicomedia's account of the campaigns of Alexander the Great; he mentions only the Omani side of Maka, which he calls "Maketa".
 The reasons for this may have been the arguably unjust rule of Xerxes.